 All references to days in this RFS and in your submission are to Business Days, unless expressly set out otherwise.

 The RFS timetable is tentative only and may be changed by APH in its sole discretion.
 The following is the schedule for this RFS:

 - Issue Date of RFS: 10/25/2021

 - Submission Deadline: 1/10/2022

 - Date to Provide Trainings: Flexible – Spring 2022

 The parties will bear their own costs associated with or incurred through this RFS process, including any costs arising out of or incurred in: (a) the preparation and issuance of this RFS; (b) the preparation and making of a submission; or (c) the conduct of interviews, negotiations or other activities related to this RFS process.

-All inquiries regarding this RFS should be directed by email (no phone calls) to APH Representative by 7/5/2021.
-APH will provide one response to all questions by 7/9/2021.
-The response will be sent via email to all invited Vendors and also posted on the NIMAC website (https://nimac.us).
+All inquiries regarding this RFS should be directed by email (no phone calls) to APH Representative and will be accepted through 12/15/2021.
+APH will provide responses to questions within one business week and post the questions and answers on the NIMAC website (https://nimac.us).

 2.2 VENDOR SUBMISSIONS